 In this article, I will provide a short overview of the common explanations which have emerged whilst professionally mediating the relationship between parents and their children, as well as observations in my personal life and society in general.
 There are some physiological factors, genetic dispositions, and psychological factors, such as mental illness, which might be influential in developing a poor friendship between a child and their parent.
 How to Teach Your Kids about the Brain.
 When children understand what’s happening in the brain, it can be the first step to having the power to make choices.

 We learn about breastfeeding and its importance to the optimal health of children.
-We make conscious choices about the foods we provide and the toys we give.
-We delve into research about child development so we can provide developmentally appropriate experiences for the children in our lives.
 Why Empathy Holds the Key to Transforming 21st Century Learning.
 By Thom Markham Like other aspects of modern life, education can make the head hurt.

 How to Stop Automatic Negative Thoughts.
 Five Science-Backed Strategies to Build Resilience.
 A mentor of mine recently passed away, and I was heartbroken—so I tried my best to avoid thinking about it.
 I didn’t even mention it to my family because I didn’t want those sad feelings to resurface.
 In other words, I took the very enlightened approach of pretend it didn’t happen—one that’s about as effective as other common responses such as get angry, push people away, blame yourself, or wallow in the pain.
 Even for the relatively self-aware and emotionally adept, struggles can take us by surprise.